Shopping Links

 Related Recommendations

 A thematic relative is the Vampire Princess Miyu TV series for its similar stories of supernatural drama and tragedy.
 Night Walker does some of the same with the addition of funky investigating and vampire angst.
 Petshop of Horrors offers much more modern take on the same general theme, with a focus on twisting plots and refined art.
 Both, however, are notably darker.
 Fushigi Yuugi combines comedy and tragedy in a light shoujo package, but is far more scattered and melodramatic.
-Finally, Earthian has a combinatino of somewhat supernatural mini-dramas and shoujo style, both in the heaviest and darkest of forms and a modern setting.
+Finally, Earthian has a combination of somewhat supernatural mini-dramas and shoujo style, both in the heaviest and darkest form, and a modern setting.
 Oh, and while few non-Japanese fans are familiar with the kid's classic Ge Ge Ge no Kitarou, it's remarkably similar for its variety of relatively light mini-mysteries with as much focus on the ghosts and monsters as the people.

 US DVD Review